faegheh8114/advanced_chatbot/README.md

 ## Limitations

+There are some things this project doesn't cover.
-This chatbot is intentionally built as a rule-based system.

-It does not generate new answers like large language models.
-Instead, it selects responses based on predefined intents and the matching logic implemented in the project.
+This chatbot is intentionally designed as a rule-based system.
+It doesn't generate new answers like large language models do — instead, it selects responses based on predefined intents and the matching logic described above.

+I chose not to use an LLM or an external API for this version because the main goal was to understand and build the intent-matching process myself, not to rely on an existing solution.
+Semantic matching using embeddings would be a good next step for handling more complex paraphrasing — that's covered in Future Improvements above.
 ## License

 This project is open source and available for learning and portfolio purposes.